 - running a WordPress help desk,

-For groups that are hosted on meetup.com, there is an official WordPress account.
-WordPress meetup groups that are part of this account receive certain benefits, including having the meetup.com dues paid by the WordPress Foundation.
+For groups that are hosted on meetup.com, there is an official WordPress chapter account.
+WordPress meetup groups that are part of this chapter receive certain benefits, including having the meetup.com dues paid by the WordPress Community Support PBC WordPress Community Support PBC is a subsidiary of WordPress Foundation.
+It is created specifically to be the financial and legal support for WordCamps, WordPress Meetup groups, and any additional “official” events organized within the WordPress Community Events program..
 Having a meetup group on this account does require following a few good-faith rules that were created by a group of volunteer meetup organizers:

 - WordPress Meetups are for the benefit of the WordPress community as a whole, not specific businesses or individuals.
 All actions taken as an event organizer are with the best interest of the community in mind.

 - Membership in the local meetup group is open to all who wish to join, regardless of ability, skill, financial status or any other criteria.

 - Meetups are volunteer-run with volunteer speakers.
 In cases where a modest attendance fee might be necessary, this fee should only cover the costs of the meetup and should not be used to pay speakers or organizers.

 - Meetup groups allow events to be organized by any reliable/trusted member of the community.